caraya/personal-blog/content/blog/frameworks-ai-and-the-modern-web-developer.md

   - Web
 ---

 I first started playing with web content in 1994 while in college.
 Over the years I've see most major changes in web development.
-From the early days of HTML, to CGI, to Javascript, Ajax, and many other libraries, to AR/VR to now AI.
+From the early days of HTML-only sites, to CGI for server-side processing, to Javascript, Ajax, and many other libraries and frameworks, to AR/VR to now AI.

-In this post I will try to address my views on why fads come and go in web development, why we should be careful with the new hypes in technology and why I think we should be careful with AI as it is at the time of this writing.
+In this post I will try to address my views on frameworks and their issues, and why I think we should be careful with AI as it is at the time of this writing.

 ## Prehistory: Before Javascript